bryanmcnett/hexprism/README.md

 the results of a triangle test - has a much higher payoff than any subsequent decision can.

-If you know your query has a far smaller DownTriangle than an UpTriangle (if, for example, it is roughly DownTriangle-shaped) you can reverse the initial triangle test like so:
+If you know your query has a far smaller DownTriangle than an UpTriangle (if, for example, it is roughly DownTriangle-shaped) you can reverse the initial triangle test like so, to get better initial culling:

 ```
 int Intersects(HexagonalPrisms world, int index, HexagonalPrism query)